-The Stellenbosch Local Municipality Map 5: Urbanisation trend displays a significant urbanisation trend, with approximately 75.8 per cent of its population residing in urban areas.
+The Stellenbosch Local displays a significant urbanisation trend, with approximately 75.8 per cent of its population residing in urban areas.
 Out of a total population of around 200 000, roughly 50 000 individuals inhabit rurally classified regions, representing a quarter of the total populace.

-Within the urban landscape, the greater Stellenbosch area accommodates approximately 100 000 residents, distributed across various suburbs, including Kayamandi (40 000 inhabitants), Stellenbosch town (over 22 000 residents), Cloetesville, Ida's Valley, and others.
+Within the urban landscape, the greater Stellenbosch accommodates area approximately 100 000 residents, distributed various suburbs, including across Kayamandi (40 000 inhabitants), Stellenbosch town (over 22 000 residents), Cloetesville, Ida's Valley, and others.

-Noteworthy urbanisation growth has been observed in specific areas such as
+Noteworthy urbanisation growth has been